gauthamvasan/blog/_posts/Musings/2019-03-07-charmolypi-saudade-maalai-neram.md

 </div>
 </div>

 <p align="justify"> A beautiful word isn't it.
 It's perfect.
 It captures so many nuanced emotions.
 Charmolypi is a mixed feeling of happiness, while being sad.
-In hindsight, there were so many mistakes I could have easily avoided.
-There's regret and repentance associated with those memories.
-I've been horrified at my self-destructive streaks just for the sake of misguided, short-term relief.
-Yet they made me a better person towards the end.
-They fill me with the "light of forgiveness" and hope for the future.
-A phrase in the Tamil lyric - "இது சோகம் ஆனால் ஒரு சுகம்", is the perfect translation of Charmolypi in my opinion.
+A phrase in the Tamil lyric - "இது சோகம் ஆனால் ஒரு சுகம்", is the perfect translation of Charmolypi in my opinion (the primary meaning).
 Of course, with a song like this, it's inevitable that we'd go into memories involving exes and all the lovely folks who were once a huge part of our lives.
 But I won't talk about those cherished memories here.
-Some things after all are still meant to be private :) Listen to this song, enjoy it.
+Some things after all are still meant to be private :) In hindsight, there were so many mistakes I could have easily avoided.
+There's regret and repentance associated with those memories.
+I've been horrified at my self-destructive streaks just for the sake of short-term relief.
+As misguided as it was then, those experiences made me a better person towards the end.
+Listen to this song, enjoy it.
 If this is your kind of music, I'm sure it'd evoke a motley of emotions.
+Hopefully, you have the time and patience to decipher your own thoughts and feelings.
 Have a wonderful day :) </p>

 <!-- ----------------------------------------------------------------------------------------------------------------- -->